Institutional Revolutionary Party: Political impact of the 1968 Tlatelolco massacre

 The improvement of the economy had a disparate impact in different social sectors and discontent started growing within the middle class as well as the popular classes.
 The doctors' strike in 1965 was a manifestation of middle-class discontent.
 Seeking better wages and workplace conditions, doctors demanded redress from the government.
 Rather than give into such demands, President Díaz Ordaz sent in riot troops to suppress the strike with brute force and arrest leaders.
 Two hundred doctors were fired.
 Díaz Ordaz's hard line on this strike by a sector of the middle class presaged even harsher suppression during the summer of 1968.

 With the choice of capital for the venue for the 1968 Mexico City Olympic Games slated for October, the government poured huge resources into preparing facilities.
 Mexico wanted to showcase its economic achievements and sought the international focus on the country.
 Maintaining an image of a prosperous and well-ordered Mexico was important for the Mexican government.
 In a relatively low-level conflict in late July 1968 between young people in Mexico City, the Granadero riot police used violence to tamp down the incident.
 However, the crackdown had the opposite effect, with students at the National University (UNAM) and the National Polytechnic Institute (IPN) putting aside their traditional rivalries and joining together in protest in the Mexican Student Movement.

 They protested lack of democracy and social justice in Mexico.
 Middle-class university students had largely been apolitical up until this point.
 President Gustavo Díaz Ordaz (1964–1970) ordered the army to occupy the university to suppress the mobilization and minimize the disruption of the Olympic Games.
 Orderly large-scale protests in downtown Mexico City showed the discontent of students and their largely middle-class supporters.
 As the opening ceremonies of the Olympics approached, the government sought help from the United States in dealing with the protests.
 Unaccustomed to this type of protest, the Mexican government made an unusual move by asking the United States for assistance, through LITEMPO, a spy-program to inform the Central Intelligence Agency (CIA) of the US to obtain information from Mexico.
 The CIA responded by sending military radios, weapons and ammunition.
 The LITEMPO had previously provided the Díaz Ordaz government with 1,000 rounds of .223 Remington ammunition in 1963.

-After weeks of huge and largely peaceful demonstrations in Mexico City in August and September by students and middle-class Mexicans, the government cracked down on October 2, with army and special tactical units opening fire on a relatively small demonstration in Tlatelolco, a section of the metropolis.
-They killed and wounded a large but unknown number of protesters.
+After weeks of huge and largely peaceful demonstrations in Mexico City in August and September by students and middle-class Mexicans, the government cracked down on 2 October, with army and special tactical units opening fire on a relatively small demonstration in Tlatelolco, a section of the metropolis.
+The aggressive military response led to 300-400 dead, over 1,000 wounded, and more than 1,000 arrested protestors, although precise numbers are in dispute.
 Despite that the Olympics went forward on schedule, with the president of the Olympic Committee declaring that the protests were against the Mexican government and not the Olympics themselves, so the games proceeded.